Palestinians light candles to honor the late South African leader Nelson Mandela as they mourn in Gaza City, Gaza, Dec. 8, 2013.

 NewPolicy.org encourages citizens, lawmakers and administration officials to implement long-standing American positions on the Arab-Israeli conflict, and advocates for a peaceful and just resolution of the conflict in the interest of enhancing American security, Adnan said.
 NewPolicy.org is working with members of Congress to enact legislation to end the Gaza siege, freeze Jewish settlements and establish a Palestinian state alongside Israel.
 It takes no position on whether a negotiated end to the conflict should result in a two-state or one-state solution.
 "As American citizens concerned for America's interests and long-term security, we do not pretend to know what's the right solution for the Israelis and Palestinians," Adnan said.
 "However, we do proclaim our right to protest our taxpayer money going into supporting the Israeli occupation, Jewish settlements or any illegal activity by the Israeli government."

-Edwards earned 2010 "Hall of Fame" status in the Washington Report by voting against H. Res.
+Edwards earned 2010 "Hall of Fame" status in the Washington Report on Middle East Affairs, by voting against H. Res.
 34 "recognizing Israel's right to defend itself" during Israel's 2008-09 assault on Gaza.
 She also voted against H. Res.
 867, calling on President Barack Obama to "stop any further consideration" of the U.N.
 Human Rights Council-commissioned Goldstone Report.
 (See Sept./Oct.
-2010 Washington Report, pp. 25-37, for the complete congressional scorecard or visit <www.wrmea.org/pdf/111th_congress_voting_records.pdf>.)
+2010 Washington Report on Middle East Affairs, pp. 25-37, for the complete congressional scorecard or visit <www.wrmea.org/pdf/111th_congress_voting_records.pdf>.)

 "As many of you know already," Edwards told her audience, which included a representative from J Street, "my attendance here today has caused quite a stir within the Jewish community and on the blogosphere."
 She proudly stated that she "has been involved in issues of Israel/Palestine and peace in the Middle East for over 15 years.
 My position in support of a two-state solution is clear and has always been so."